-The purpose of the Proposed Action is to construct a new Base Operations Facility, Consolidated Base Support Facility (CSF), Base Living Quarters, and aircraft parking apron at Wake Island that meet USAF safety standards and mission priorities.
+The purpose of the Proposed Action is to construct a new Base Operations Facility, CSF, Base Living Quarters, and aircraft parking apron at Wake Island that meet USAF safety standards and mission priorities.

-Existing facilities on Wake Island were constructed in the 1960s and the deteriorated buildings are approaching the end of their serviceable lifespan.
+Existing facilities on Wake Island were constructed in the 1960s, and the deteriorated buildings are approaching the end of their serviceable lifespan.
 Problems include failing infrastructure; mold; inadequate internal systems (e.g., heating, ventilation, and air conditioning [HVAC], fire suppression, electrical); and insufficient storage, housing, and office space.
-In addition, they are located within historic rogue wave and storm surge inundation zones, and do not meet current USAF building and safety standards.
+In addition, they are located within historic rogue wave and storm surge inundation zones, and do not meet current USAF building standards.